Codewith-soham/Question-Paper-Managment-System-/README.md

 ## Question Paper Management System — README

-This repository is a lightweight Java-based Question Paper Management System (QPMS).
+This repository is a lightweight Java-based Question Paper Management System (QPMS) designed for college librarians.
 It uses plain Java for the backend, simple static HTML/CSS/vanilla JS for the frontend, MySQL as the persistence layer, and Jakarta Mail for SMTP email sending.

-This README documents the architecture, technology stack, where code lives, how to run the app (Windows), available scripts and endpoints, troubleshooting tips, and recommended next steps.
+## ✨ New Features (Version 2.0)

+- **Academic Year Field**: Track papers by academic year (1st Year, 2nd Year, 3rd Year, 4th Year)
+- **Exam Month Field**: Organize papers by exam month (May or December only)
+- **Enhanced Search**: Search using Subject, Academic Year, Exam Month, Year, and Semester
+- **Deployment Ready**: Complete deployment guide for production use
+- **Improved UI**: Better organization with new dropdown fields

 ## High-level architecture